What Are the Best Indoor Playgrounds in Koh Samui?

 Location: Kidomo

 This is the coolest indoor playground on the island and my daughter’s absolute favorite.
 Super modern, really safe, and packed with creative zones.
 There are board games, magnetic tiles, LEGO, puzzles, a selection of books, and costumes.
+Kids can also enjoy sensory play areas where they color water, play with magnetic sand, playdough, and try loads of other fun activities they usually don’t get to do at home (or anywhere else).

-The best part: It’s always supervised by warm and attentive staff who love engaging with the little ones.
-It’s close to Flo Cafe, so you can take a little coffee break while your kids play.
+The best part: it’s always supervised by warm and attentive staff who genuinely love engaging with the little ones, not just watching from a corner.
+It’s close to Flo Cafe, so you can sneak off for a coffee while your kids play.
+We usually let our girls spend several hours here on the weekend, and they’d stay even longer if we let them.
+Kidomo is clean, friendly, and perfect for ages 3 to 10.

 2. Fun House Samui